manferlo81/build-function/README.md

 ### `let` Statement

-Declares variables into the current virtual scope.
+Declares variables into the current virtual environment.

 ***syntax***